GuanjieLyu/GuanjieLyu.github.io/content/authors/admin/_index.md

     label: Download my resume
 ---

-Guanjie Lyu is a PhD Candidate at University of Windsor, his research interest is in Bernstein Polynomial and Copula Modelling.
+Hi, welcome to my homepage!
+I am a PhD candidate at the University of Windsor.
+My research interests include Bernstein polynomials and copula modeling.
+Feel free to reach out to me at lvg@uwindsor.ca.